Conservative sciatica treatment methods

 Some of the most commonly prescribed conservative sciatica treatment methods include:

-- Non-steroidal anti-inflammatory drugs (NSAIDs) – to help decrease mild to moderate nerve pain and reduce inflammation near the compressed nerve
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) — helps decrease mild to moderate nerve pain and reduce inflammation near the compressed nerve

-- Opioid pain medication – to help reduce moderate to severe pain
+- Opioid pain medication — helps reduce moderate to severe pain

-- Physical therapy – to strengthen core (lower back and abdominal) muscles, improve flexibility, and educate patients about proper body mechanics
+- Physical therapy —strengthens core muscles, improves flexibility and educates patients about proper body mechanics

-- Cold therapy – to reduce inflammation and numb pain
+- Cold therapy — helps in reducing inflammation and numbing pain

-- Heat therapy – to promote nutrient- and oxygen-rich blood flow around the anatomical abnormality and the site of sciatic nerve compression, and to relieve muscle tension
+- Heat therapy — can promote nutrient- and oxygen-rich blood flow around the site of sciatic nerve compression and relieve muscle tension

-- Anti-anxiety or anti-depressant medications – to help relieve nerve pain
+- Anti-anxiety or antidepressant medications — may help to relieve nerve pain

-- Epidural steroid injections – to help relieve lower back pain and reduce inflammation around the sciatic nerve root
+- Epidural steroid injections — can help relieve lower back pain and reduce inflammation around the sciatic nerve root